 Resource: Here are 5 Follow-up Email Templates for Trade Shows that can be repurposed.

-Uncertainty of when trade shows will return doesn’t have to mean uncertainty to your business.
-Though the world has slowed down, your marketing and lead generation efforts can run full-tilt with inbound marketing in the thriving digital world.
+Uncertainty of when in-person trade shows will return doesn’t have to mean uncertainty for your business.
+Though the physical world has slowed down, your marketing and lead generation efforts can run full-tilt with inbound marketing in the thriving digital world.

 What’s more, an inbound marketing strategy can still be part of your marketing repertoire even after trade shows are back in full swing.
 To learn more about inbound marketing for manufacturers, download our free guide below:

 Editor's note: This article was originally published in April 2020 and has recently been updated.